robinrendle/robinrendle.com/notes/this-glorious-machine.md

 <a href="https://robinrendle.com/stories/this-glorious-machine/">https://robinrendle.com/stories/this-glorious-machine/</a>

 I got an e-bike about a year ago and made a draft of this story immediately.
-But boy oh boy did this thing took a long while to get into a readable state.
+But boy oh boy did this thing take a long while to get into a readable state.
 All my feelings were messy and complicated and as I used my e-bike I realized that the city of San Francisco itself—and its relationship to technology—has failed us.
 We’re a town producing mostly junk but e-bikes show us a way out.

 E-bikes show us what technology should strive to be and where all our work should eventually lead.